How Touch Typing Helps in Dyslexia

 Secondly, the problem for dyslexia kids is that they can’t manage to read, store it in their memory and then write it out when needed.
 Therefore, touch typing got it all sorted for them.
 They don’t need to remember the exact spellings.
 Microsoft office dictionaries and auto-correct features help them by suggesting the right word for their thoughts.
 It helps them transfer their thoughts freely into words without any conventional hurdles of remembering how to write a particular thought.
 And ended up losing the whole idea while juggling with the spelling of one word.

 In addition, there are a lot of articles about how to learn it quickly.
 With the help of these articles, you can learn it all by yourself.
 3 Ways To Learn Touch typing is one of those articles that guides you briefly about touch typing.
 Now, are you excited enough to learn touch typing?
 Trust me!
 It’s interesting.
 At the same time, so much fun for the kids.
-Click here to know which keys are associated with which fingers https://www.typing12.com/touch-typing/keys-associations-with-fingers and start learning right now!
+The article “keys associations with fingers” lets you know which keys are associated with which fingers and start learning right now!

 Lastly, there’s no rocket science in touch typing.
 It’s just the game of patience and persistence.
 There’s no fixed and defined solution for any disorder.
 Touch typing is a proven and tested method.
 It did work for a lot of people.
 And there’s a proverb that rightly says, “Where there is a will, there’s a way”.
 In case you want to learn it online go check Typing12.com/Practice.
 All we want is that nothing should stop dyslexia kid’s creativity and productivity just because they can’t do something in a conventional way.
 Touch typing is the new game changer for them to compete with the world.